-- Disable the INT# output by loading a 1 into bit 15 of the Interrupt Configuration Register.
-The Interrupt Status Register will be cleared upon loading ICR[15] with a 1. - Disable the event channel responsible for causing the output to transition Low by loading a 1 into the appropriate event enable bit in the Interrupt Configuration Register.
-The associated bit in the Interrupt Status Register will be cleared upon loading a 1 into the corresponding bit in the ICR. - Reset the appropriate bit (by writing a 1) in the Interrupt Status Register bit that indicates which internal event occurred to cause the output to go Low.
-All Interrupt Status Register bits that are Low and are also enabled in the Interrupt Configuration Register must be reset before the INT# output will return HIGH.
+- Disable the INT# output by loading '1' into bit 15 of the Interrupt Configuration Register.
+The Interrupt Status Register will be cleared upon loading ICR[15] with '1'. - Disable the event channel responsible for causing the output to transition Low by loading '1' into the appropriate event enable bit in the Interrupt Configuration Register.
+The associated bit in the Interrupt Status Register will be cleared upon loading '1' into the corresponding bit in the ICR. - Reset the appropriate bit (by writing '1') in the Interrupt Status Register bit that indicates which internal event occurred to cause the output to go LOW.
+All Interrupt Status Register bits that are LOW and are also enabled in the Interrupt Configuration Register must be reset before the INT# output will return HIGH.

-The INT# output will also be returned to the default (disabled, HIGH-Z) state with a Hardware Reset (RESET# = LOW) or a Power-On Reset.
-Hardware Reset and Power-On Reset disable all interrupts by setting the Interrupt Configuration Register back to the default (all interrupts disabled) state.
+The INT# output will also be returned to the default (disabled, HIGH-Z) state with a Hardware Reset (RESET# = LOW) or a power-on reset.
+Hardware reset and power-on reset disable all interrupts by setting the Interrupt Configuration Register back to the default (all interrupts disabled) state.

-Bits Function Туре POR Default State RESET# Default State Description [15] INT# Output Enable 1 1 1 = INT# output disabled (High or Open-Drain) 0 = INT# output enabled, internal events will cause a High to Low transition [14] Reserved 1 1 Reserved [13:5] Reserved 1 1 Reserved for Future Use [4] READY Volatile, 1 1 1 = Ready/Busy transitions will not transition the INT# output 0 = A Busy to Ready transition will cause a High to Low transition on the INT# output [3] Reserved Read / Write 1 1 Reserved for future use [2] Reserved 1 1 Reserved for future use [1] 2-bit Error Detect 1 1 1 = 2-bit error detection will not transition the INT# output 0 = 2-bit error detection will cause a High to Low transition on the INT# output [0] 1-bit Error Detect 1 1 1 = 1-bit error detection will not transition the INT# output 0 = 1-bit error detection will cause a High to Low transition on the INT# output
+Table 3 Table 33 Interrupt Configuration Register Bits Function Туре POR default state RESET# default state Description [15] INT# Output Enable Volatile, Read / Write 1 1 1 = INT# output disabled (HIGH or Open-Drain) 0 = INT# output enabled, internal events will cause a HIGH to LOW transition [14] Reserved 1 1 Reserved [13:5] Reserved 1 1 Reserved for Future Use [4] READY 1 1 1 = Ready/Busy transitions will not transition the INT# output 0 = A Busy to Ready transition will cause a HIGH to LOW transition on the INT# output [3] Reserved 1 1 Reserved for future use [2] Reserved 1 1 Reserved for future use [1] 2-bit Error Detect 1 1 1 = 2-bit error detection will not transition the INT# output 0 = 2-bit error detection will cause a HIGH to LOW transition on the INT# output [0] 1-bit Error Detect 1 1 1 = 1-bit error detection will not transition the INT# output 0 = 1-bit error detection will cause a HIGH to LOW transition on the INT# output